SeleniumHQ/seleniumhq.github.io/GOVERNANCE.md

 a team player.
 * Committers are expected to be respectful of every community member and to work collaboratively in the spirit of inclusion.
-* Have submitted a minimum of 10 qualifying pull requests.
-Where significant technical weight is present and requires little effort to accept because it is well documented and tested.
+* Have submitted sufficient substantive contributions to one or more of the different projects (IDE, Docker-Selenium, Selenium, Site & Docs).
+For technical contributions, enough weight is present and requires little effort to accept because it is well documented and tested.
+Normally 10 substantive contributions are needed to qualify as a candidate to be a committer, but there could be cases where the contributions are substantial enough that a fewer amount is also acceptable.

 New Committers can be nominated by any existing Committer or TLC member.
 Once they have been nominated, the TLC members will seek a decision based on a